singhdot734/MG5601/week 6/class 12.md

 9. Assignment: Take a screenshot of the command from step 7 and the output and paste it into your assignment.
 10. Repeat step 7 with the fastq files of the other accession number you downloaded.
 11. Assignment: Take a screenshot of your HISAT folder showing the .sam and .txt file for each run.
 Which run has more reads mapping to the genome?
 What percentage of pairs mapped discordantly in each of the two samples?
 12. Discussion: we will discuss sam file format.
-Run `more <RUNID>_hisat.bam` and follow along the discussion.
+Run `more <RUNID>_hisat.sam` and follow along the discussion.

 # Activity 2 - Quantification of gene expression in alignment files using featureCounts
 1. To quantify changes in gene expression, we will need to find out how many reads map to each gene in each sample before we can compare conditions A and B to see which genes are going up or down in the experiment.
 Before we do this, we will need to do steps.